Sign up for the free Shakespeare Newsletter

 canst thou? a red murrain o' thy jade's tricks!

-AJAX Toadstool, learn me the proclamation.
-20
+AJAXToadstool, learn me the proclamation.

-THERSITES Thou art proclaimed a fool, I think.
+THERSITESThou art proclaimed a fool, I think.

-AJAX Do not, porpentine, do not: my fingers itch.
+AJAXDo not, porpentine, do not: my fingers itch.

 loathsomest scab in Greece.
 When thou art forth in